idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Idaho Traffic Court Records?

-Are all Traffic Violations handled the same way in Idaho?
+Are all Traffic Violations Handled the Same Way in Idaho?

-Can Idaho Traffic Records be sealed or expunged?
+Can Idaho Traffic Records be Sealed or Expunged?

 Idaho law severely limits the expungement of adult criminal records and, as such, most convictions cannot be expunged.
 This includes misdemeanor traffic offenses.
 It is possible to apply for the expungement of arrest records if the defendant was arrested but not charged or if the defendant was acquitted.